-“But above all else… a Pole because that’s how I like it.”
+“But above all else… a Pole because that’s what I like to be.”

 When Tuwim’s essay first appeared, it got a lot of attention and was translated into numerous languages.
 Not all the attention was positive; in Palestine, Zionist critics took him to task for declaring his Jewish allegiance only now, under pressure, after decades of writing as a Pole.
 He had never denied his Jewish ancestry and indeed had regularly made reference to it and written poems attacking antisemitism.
 But he had also written poems satirizing traditional Jews: “Dark, cunning, bearded/ With demented eyes/ In which there is an eternal fear… People/ Who do not know what a fatherland is/Because they have lived everywhere.”
-(This and other poems are translated in this article on Tuwim’s work.)
+(You can find this and other poems in an article published by the American Association for Polish Jewish studies.)

 I’m not saying that’s a happy ending.
 It’s messy and complicated.

 But some of the complications and messiness feel very familiar to me.
 As those of you who follow my Songobiography know, I have spent my life playing the folk and popular music of the United States.
 I’ve hitchhiked through all 48 contiguous states, and know the country well.
 It is my home and I feel very much part of it, for good and bad, better and worse.
 When a friend who has been active in the Polish klezmer revival (and who is not Jewish) asked if I ever played or wrote about Jewish music, my response was, “Well… I’ve written a book about Bob Dylan.”
 Who is, I would note, the patron saint of what is now called Americana music.
 Take that however you choose.